 Dr. DingXin (Ding) Cheng is a professor of the department of civil engineering at the California State University, Chico, director of the California Pavement Preservation (CP2) Center, and the director of the Tire Derived Aggregate Technology Center.
 He has worked actively with the CP2 Center since he joined CSU Chico in 2006.
 He worked in private industry for Parsons Brinckerhoff in Houston, TX before joining Chico State University.
 He has extensive experience in Hot Mix Asphalt (HMA) materials and pavement preservation on both asphalt and concrete pavements.
 He has more than 55 peer-reviewed publications related to pavement materials and preservation in Transportation Research Board, AAPT, ASCE, and other conferences.
 Ding has co-managed or managed more than $7 million research projects funded by the California Department of Transportation (Caltrans), California Department of Resources Recycling and Recovery (CalRecycle), Metropolitan Transportation Commissions (MTC) of San Francisco Bay Area, and other agencies and industry.
 He is a registered professional engineer in the state of Texas.

-Mr. Choa has over 20 years of experience in traffic engineering and operations analysis.
-Fred serves as Fehr & Peers' National Multi-Modal Traffic Operations and Simulation (MMTOS) expert due to his expertise in operations (Synchro, HCS, SIDRA, Tru-Traffic, PASSER, and TRANSYT) and simulation (SimTraffic, CORSIM, Paramics, and VISSIM).
-Fred has successfully completed numerous major projects throughout the United States involving a wide variety of transportation and operational design issues such as Multi-Modal Signal Coordination, Transit Operations (BRT, LRT, Streetcar, and Transit Systems), Transit Signal Priority, HOV / HOT lanes, Interchanges, Roundabouts, and Freeway / Goods Movement Corridors.
+Mr. Choa has over 25 years of experience in traffic engineering and operations analysis.
+Fred serves as Fehr & Peers' National Multi-Modal Traffic Operations and Simulation ((MMTOS) Expert due to his expertise in operations (Synchro, HCS, SIDRA, Tru-Traffic, PASSER, and TRANSYT) and simulation (SimTraffic, TransModeler, VISSIM, AimSUN CORSIM, Dynasim, and Paramics) to improve safety, reduce delays and decrease greenhouse gas emissions.
+Fred has successfully completed major projects throughout the United States involving a wide variety of transportation and operational design issues such as Multi-Modal Signal Coordination, ITS Speed Harmonization, Transit Operations (BRT, LRT, Streetcar, and Transit Systems), Transit Signal Priority, HOV / HOT lanes, Innovative Interchange and Corridor Designs, Roundabouts, and Freeway / Goods Movement Corridors.
 He has published several professional papers on issues related to traffic operations and simulation for the Institute of Transportation Engineers and the Transportation Research Board.

 Bill Cisco has over 20 years of experience in transportation engineering and planning.
-Bill's areas of expertise include traffic operations, transportation planning, traffic impact analysis, travel forecasting, congestion management, parking analysis, and training.
-At TTS, Bill’s duties include managing traffic signal operations, data analytics, and quality control.
-Previously, Bill worked at PTV Group as a senior traffic engineering software associate, and as a consultant for Dowling Associates, CCS Planning & Engineering, and Kaku Associates.
+Bill's areas of expertise include traffic operations, transportation planning, transportation impact analysis, travel forecasting, congestion management, parking analysis, and training.
+At PTV, Bill's duties include managing traffic engineering and transportation planning software applications, including PTV Vistro.
+Previously, Bill worked at Traffic Technology Services as a director of product intelligence, and as a consultant for Dowling Associates, CCS Planning & Engineering, and Kaku Associates.
 Bill is registered as a professional engineer.